What’s Great About the Greater Kudu?

-At first look, what you’ll notice about this animal is its majestic spiral horns atop its regal head.
+At first glance, what you’ll notice about this animal is its majestic spiral horns atop its regal head.
 These horns are the greater kudu’s crowning glory making it stand out from other antelopes in Africa.
 But do you know that not all greater kudus have these corkscrew horns?
 Let’s get to know this animal further by checking out these facts.

 The greater kudu (Tragelaphus Strepsiceros) comes from the Bovidae family.
 It is considered the second tallest antelope in Africa with a shoulder height of 100 to 160 cm and a body length of 185 to 245 cm.
 The greater kudu can weigh an average of 120 kilograms to 315 kgs, with males typically weighing more than females.

 Greater kudus have a narrow body and long legs.
 Even if they are quite large, they can jump very high, up to 2.5 meters!
 They also have large, cupped ears making them very sensitive to sound and noise.
 The greater kudu also has a beard along its throat.

 They have a short, smooth coat that can range from reddish brown, taupe to blue-grey in colour.
 There are white stripes that run vertically on its flanks.
 Greater kudus are typically shy and will sneak away from potential enemies.
 On occasion, males may spar and wrestle during courtship season using their horns.
 While the greater kudu might be identified by its horns, only the male species actually have them.
 Female greater kudus do not have horns.

 Habitat and Diet

 Greater kudus can live up to 15 years in the wild.
 They usually prefer to stay in woodlands, scrubs, grasslands, savanna and forests with scattered dense brush.
 They find shelter in areas where they can blend in to hide themselves from predators like lions, leopards, hunting dogs, and hyenas.
 When they stand motionless, they are usually difficult to spot in the bushes.